Iceland residents describe ‘apocalyptic’ scenes as they flee volcano threat

 As a born-and-bred Grindavikian, the father–of-two is trying to remain positive and “not think about lava flowing through his home”.

-“I’m trying to think of this as extension of a holiday, I’m watching movies, drinking beer.”
+“I’m trying to think of this as extension of a holiday, I’m watching movies, drinking beer and trying to stay positive and keep my mind from things I have no control over.”

 Join our commenting forum